 - The Accidental Bookmaker – Workshops, bookmaking supplies located in Forest Grove, about 45 minutes west of Portland. www.greenheronbookkits.com 503-357-7263

-Colophon Book Arts Supply – Located just up the road in Lacey, Washington, book artist and paper marbler Nancy Morains stocks everything a book artist or marbler will ever need.
-All the best tools, books, glues, Davey board, supplies and a great selection of book cloth.
-She ships UPS and your package usually arrives in Portland the next day.
-Nancy’s knowledge and advice has saved us lots of time and money over the years. www.colophonbookarts.com Phone: 360-459-2940
+Colophon Book Arts Supply – Owned by a very talented book binder and artist, Mary stocks everything a book artist or marbler will ever need.
+All the best tools, books, glues, Davey board, supplies and a great selection of book cloth. www.colophonbookarts.com

 COMMISSION BOOK BINDERS TO HIRE